-- 16. If necessary, install a VRM in the correct connector. - 17.
+- 18. If necessary, install a VRM in the correct connector. - 19.
 Reinstall the microprocessor tray in the server: - a.
+Place the air baffle over the heat sinks and microprocessor baffles.

+Note: Make sure that the air baffle lies flat and within the grooves on top of the microprocessor heat sinks and microprocessor baffles and that the
-Install the air baffle in the microprocessor tray. - b.
-Place the air baffle on top of the heat sinks and the microprocessor baffles. - c.
-Make sure that the microprocessor-tray release latch is open; then, push the microprocessor tray into the server. - d.
-Close the tray levers and make sure they are securely latched.

-- e.
-Close the microprocessor-tray release latch. - f.
+- air baffle remains in place while you close the microprocessor tray.
+You might find it helpful to hold the air baffle in place with your thumbs while closing the microprocessor tray. - Make sure that the microprocessor-tray release latch is open; then, push the microprocessor tray into the server. - c.
+Close the tray levers and make sure they are securely latched. - d.
+Close the microprocessor-tray release latch. - e.
 Reinstall the fans and memory cards in the server.

-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 21.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 23.